kapucoin/kapu-node/README.md

 ```

 ## Launch
-To launch Ark on testnet:
+To launch Kapu on testnet:

 Edit config.testnet.json  you Passrh